The Valleys

 Layan: Good afternoon Zwettl!
 Good to see you again my friend!
 Of course I will partake of your finest!

-Once again Layan was faced with seeing Altai somewhat unexpectedly, however he had been given a slight heads up, seeing Altai’s pickup parked outside.
+Once again, Layan was faced with seeing Altai somewhat unexpectedly.
+He had however, been given a slight heads up, seeing Altai’s pickup parked outside.
 He could have chosen to call back another day, but something inside him he could not quite put a claw on, told him to continue with his planned visit to the Black Plum.

 Altai: Good afternoon Layan.
 I didn’t know you liked Zwettl’s beer.